 - Be Creative.
 Use what you have, create something new.

-- Choose Carefully.
-Even the smallest decisions have far-reaching consequences.
+- Choose Carefully, and Quickly.
+Even the smallest decisions have far-reaching consequences, consider the consequences and then commit.

 - Optimism Wins.
 Negativity kills.